Innovative Dehumidifier Systems, LLC

 Unable to buy what met the specific needs of the Southern Pines project (and the needs of other multifamily complexes just like it), the conversations for the design and manufacturing of the IW25 Dehumidifier began.
 The purpose of Innovative Dehumidifier Systems, LLC was to create a dehumidifier solution that not only met these specifics but also allowed the relative humidity inside an apartment to be controlled by the owner, thus eliminating or greatly reducing the impact of occupant behavior.

 Our analysis indicated the property owner needed a solution that combated the occupant’s behavior, without the occupant being required to change those behaviors or assist in the solution.
 For this case study the first prototype of the IW25 Dehumidifier was created to address each of the items listed above with the following features:

 IW25 Features Include:

-- Designed to fit within 16″ O.C stud spacing
+- Designed to fit within 16″ O.C. stud spacing or Hang on wall

 - Installs easily for new construction or retro-fit applications

 - Plastic front cover w/ metal chassis

 - On/Off switch & humidity control behind the front cover

 - Built-in digital humidistat

 - Washable and re-usable